-Occupational bifocals and trifocals are specialized multifocal lenses created for specific jobs, hobbies or tasks.
-They are designed for people– generally over 40– who have developed presbyopia, a condition in which the lens of the eye weakens and it becomes difficult to see objects that are close up.
-They differ from regular multifocal lenses in that the magnified power areas to see close and intermediate objects are typically larger and positioned in a different area on the lens, according to needs of the designated task.
+Occupational bifocals and trifocals are specialized multifocal lenses produced for particular jobs, pastimes, or jobs.
+They are created for people– generally over 40– who have actually developed presbyopia, a condition in which the lens of the eye is damaged and it ends up being tough to see items that are close up.
+They vary from regular multifocal lenses because the amplified power areas to see close and intermediate objects are generally bigger and placed in a different location on the lens, according to the requirements of the designated task.

-Occupational bifocal and trifocal lenses are intended for specific tasks and not for everyday use.
-Here are a few examples:
+Occupational bifocal and trifocal lenses are planned for specific tasks and not for everyday usage.
+Here are a couple of examples:

 E-D Trifocal Lenses

 E-D (Enhanced-Definition) Trifocal Lenses are a type of progressive lens that are designed to correct both distances, intermediate, and reading vision.
 They have three prescriptions, one for distance, one for intermediate, and one for reading, and they provide a smooth transition between the prescriptions, allowing the user to see clearly at all distances without any visible lines.

 E-D Trifocal lenses are different from traditional trifocals and other progressive lenses, as they have a wider field of view for intermediate vision and a more precise reading area.
 They are designed to provide a sharper and clearer vision for tasks that require intermediate vision, such as computer work, reading a menu, or working on a task that requires fine details.
 They also have a wider reading area, which can be helpful for people who have to constantly switch between distance and reading vision.